 License:Community accounts require a license to ArcGIS Hub Premium.
 For more information, see What is a community account.

 There are two types of teams: core teams and supporting teams.
 All sites have one core team that is set up when the site is created.
 Only one core team is available per site.
 Supporting teams are optional and can be added to more than one site.
 A site can have many supporting teams.

 Site owners are automatically assigned as group manager of their site's core team.
 Core teams allow the site owner to grant other members edit access to a site's layout, pages, and content library.
 Staff members, partners, and community members who are added to a core team are automatically assigned the group manager role and can do the following:

 - Edit a site's layout and any pages attached to the site.

-- Add pages to a site (either by creating a new page, using a page template, or selecting from a list of existing pages); administrators must join the core team to have the ability to create a page.
+- Add pages to a site (either by creating a page or selecting from a list of existing pages); administrators must join the core team to have the ability to create a page.

-- Upload or select a piece of existing content to contribute something that they already have to the content library.
+- Upload or select existing content to contribute items to the content library.

 - Update sharing controls on items that they own.

 - Send messages to members of the core team.

 - Add or remove core team members.